agbanusi/eth-learn/README.md

 # eth-learn
-Build and deploy a smart contract
+Build and deploy a smart contract with ethereum, ipfs and React Dapp